Sody666/QuickVFL/README.md

 #    |
 #imageNotice
 #
 #These 3 widgets vertical relationship.
-But labels are center X.
+But labels will　be center X.

 #Bad way:
 V:[labelName]-[labelEmail]-[imageNotice] {centerX};